About faults and power issues

 Please note that sometimes it can be difficult to identify the cause of the problem quickly.
 In some cases, problems can be attributed to more than one issue on the network or possibly on the customer’s own electrical wiring or equipment.

-All problems are initially treated as a fault and should be referred to our system control team who will dispatch a PowerNet faults team to investigate.
-In many cases when they visit they will locate and fix the problem.
+All problems are initially treated as a fault and should be referred to our customer call centre who will notify our system control team to dispatch a PowerNet faults team to investigate.
+In many cases when they visit, they will locate and fix the problem.

 If the problem cannot be immediately rectified, it will be passed to a PowerNet engineer who will contact you and begin an in-depth investigation.